zzamboni/zzamboni.org/content/about/index.md

 **Where:**
 : I was born in Argentina, but have moved around all my life.
-When I was very young I moved to Mexico, where I lived in four different cities before moving to the U.S. to pursue my Ph.D. at [Purdue University](http://www.cerias.purdue.edu/) under the direction of [Gene Spafford](http://spaf.cerias.purdue.edu/).
+When I was very young I moved to Mexico, where I grew up.
+I studied Computer Engineering at [UNAM](https://www.unam.mx/) before moving to the U.S. to pursue my Ph.D. at [Purdue University](http://www.cerias.purdue.edu/) under the direction of [Gene Spafford](http://spaf.cerias.purdue.edu/).
 Upon finishing my studies, my wife and I decided to go to Switzerland, where I worked at the [IBM Zurich Research Lab](http://www.zurich.ibm.com/).
 Eight years and two kids later, we [moved to Mexico](/brt/2009/09/08/going-home/index.html) in late 2009.
 In 2015, we moved back to Switzerland.

 **Long version:**